-You will now require an override approval to enrol into the SP7 placement courses, reahc out to us for a chat about what your planning and we can talk you through options, business.internships@unisa.edu.au.
-You are still able to enrol through an override request however you will likely need to have a self-placement to do so, see below for more information on which course is the best fit for you.
+Reach out to us for a chat about what you’re planning and we can talk you through options, business.internships@unisa.edu.au.
+Confirming you are still able to enrol after this date however you will likely need to have a self-placement to do so, see below for more information on which course is the best fit for you.

 Designed to give you a work-integrated learning experience that enables you to apply the skills and knowledge gained from your study in a workplace environment (either in person, which we refer to as traditional, or virtually).
 This practical application of what you have learned in your courses ensures you will graduate prepared for life-long learning in pursuit of personal development and excellence in professional practice.
 The idea is that your university education combined with real-world experience will support your endeavour to be career ready and enter the workforce.